 The minimum entry requirements for Level 3 academic study apply.
-In addition, applicants require at least a Grade 6 in English.
-It is not necessary to have studied History at GCSE to take this subject at A Level but if a student has done so then a Grade 6 or above is expected.
+In addition, applicants require a grade 6 in GCSE History.
+Students who have not studied GCSE History will require a grade 6 in English.

 Pupils are now required to study a 200 year period that is 40% British history, and contains opportunities to study change over short and long periods of time through breadth and depth studies.
 The three different schools in the Sleaford Joint Sixth Form each offer the following options: